 - Red Beet Smoothie (great morning pick-me-up)

 - 8 bags of black tea or 3 tablespoons loose-leaf black tea

 - 3/4 cup quick-cooking tapioca pearls

-- Prepare the simple syrup (if using): Add the water to a saucepan and heat the water until it starts to simmer.
-Add the sugar and stir until the sugar dissolves.
+- Prepare the simple syrup (if using): Add the water and sugar to a saucepan and quickly stir everything together.
+Heat the water on medium-high and cook until the water boils and the sugar completely dissolves.
 Remove the saucepan from heat and let the simple syrup cool before transferring to a jar.

 - Cook the tapioca pearls: Bring about 4 cups of water to boil and add the tapioca pearls.
 Stir the pearls and wait for them to float to the top.
 Then, cook them for another 5 minutes.
 Test a pearl to see if it has reached the desired level of softness.
 Cook the pearls for another few minutes if they are still stiff.
 Use a slotted spoon to remove the pearls from the hot water.
 Quickly rinse the pearls with water.
 Transfer the pearls into a bowl, and mix the pearls with a few tablespoons of simple syrup (to taste).

 - Assemble the drinks: Strain the tea into a pitcher.
 Divide the cooked tapioca pearls into 4 large glasses.
 Next, add a few ice cubes to each glass.
 Pour 1 cup of the tea into each glass.
 Add 1 1/2 tablespoons of milk and 1 1/2 tablespoons of simple syrup into each glass.
 Stir and taste the milk tea.
 Add more milk or simple syrup to your taste.